Fast differentiation of hyperbolic chaos: Derivative-like u -vectors

-Hence, $\cD_e \subset \cD_{ e'}$.
-By symmetry, $\cD_e = \cD_{ e'}$.
+Hence, $\cD^u \subset \cD_{ e'}$.
+By symmetry, $\cD^u = \cD_{ e'}$.

 The next step is to consider how to express derivative-like $u$-vectors under a new basis of the same span.
 Should $p$ indeed be the derivative of a $u$-vector field, there is a formula for changing to a new basis which is a constant linear combination of the old basis.
-We will show that the same formula is true when $p$ is only derivative-like.
+We will show that the same formula is true when $p$ is only derivative-like but not really a derivative.